Alfa Romeo 164: Engines

 The base 164 engine was the 2.0 L Twin Spark inline-four engine with two spark plugs per cylinder.
 Apart from that, this engine was also notable for having a two-stage valve timing system (before Honda's VTEC), and an induction valve blade-type system, both aimed at improving low-end torque.

 The block of the Twin Spark was the same 2.0 L that had been a part of Alfa's road and race car history since the 1930s.
 The engine featured fuel injection, controlled by a Bosch Motronic system as well as a chain-driven DOHC cylinder head, a single cooling fan and generator belt, improved reliability and reduced parasitic friction.
 The battery of all 164s was placed in the trunk to achieve a near 50:50 weight distribution.

-Next was a turbocharged 2.0 L eight-valve engine, derived from the Lancia Thema i.e. Turbo, and including an overboost feature.
+Next was a turbocharged 2.0 L eight-valve engine, derived from the Lancia Thema i.e. Turbo including an overboost feature.
 This was later replaced by a turbocharged 2.0 L V6, which was based on the 3.0 L engine and was fitted with a very sophisticated engine management system from Bosch.

 The top-of-the-line engine was the 3.0 L "Busso" V6 designed by Giuseppe Busso originally for the Alfa 6.
 Its 12-valve design was later upgraded to 24-valves for the new V6 models and, specifically, the QV and Q4.

 For Europe, there was also a turbodiesel version with an engine sourced from the Italian engine maker VM Motori.
 Rated at 92 kW, with this engine, the 164 had a top speed of 200 km/h.

 A 2.0 L V6 turbocharged engine was intended for the domestic market, due to an Italian law at the time under which cars with engine displacement over 2000 cc had a value-added tax of 38% instead of the usual 18%.